Refer

 Is lunch or dinner better at Refer?

-There is no verified separate lunch or dinner format.
-The confirmed hours are daily from 10 AM to 12 AM, so plan around the time that suits your itinerary.
+Refer is open daily from 10 AM to 12 AM, so plan around the time that suits your itinerary.
 If you want a different Beijing restaurant experience, Beijing Da Dong is an obvious contrast.